mith3x/Evidence-Management-System/README.md

 - **CLion IDE**: Recommended for compilation and debugging.
 - **GCC Compiler**: Ensure GCC is installed, or configure CLion to use a suitable C compiler.

+## Executable file (A3.exe)
+The operating system will load and run the application.

 ## Compilation
 To compile the project manually using GCC, run the following command: gcc main.c init.c evidence.c -o A3.out